ergodicio/tsadar/docs/source/TS_fundamentals.rst

 Fundamentals of Thomson Scattering
 ==========================================

-This page provides some basics on Thomson scateering to help users figure out how to modify the input deck.
+This page provides some basics on Thomson scatering to help users figure out how to modify the input deck.

 **What is Thomson Scattering?**
 Thomson scattering is a diagnostic technique used to obtain information about the plasma conditions such as temperature and density.